Nunavut Adoption Subsidy, Cost, and Legal Aid: What Families Need to Know

 What Nunavut Adoption Actually Costs

-Departmental adoption: The adoption application process is managed by the Department of Family Services, which does not charge application fees.
-Court filing fees apply when the adoption goes before the Nunavut Court of Justice, but these are modest and often waived for eligible families.
+Departmental adoption: The adoption application process is managed by the Department of Family Services.
+Any court or other administrative charges should be confirmed with DFS or the Nunavut Court of Justice Registry; the research does not state a fixed amount.
 The primary financial consideration is whether you can afford to raise the child long term — which is precisely where the adoption subsidy comes in.

 Private adoption: This is the most expensive route.
 Families pursuing private adoption typically need a lawyer for the consent and court filing process.
 Private legal fees in Iqaluit run $200–$400 per hour for a specialist in family law.
 If you cannot afford private representation, Legal Aid Nunavut may cover your costs.